gbganalyst/web-scraping-using-ralger/README.md

-# Data-Analysis-Visualization
+# Web scraping using ralger package

+Scraping a website is simple with the ralger R package.
+Its strength is derived from the rvest and xml2 packages.

-This tutorial teaches how to chain functions using pipe operator (`%>%`), data manipulation with dplyr package, and data visualization with ggplot2 package.
-The material assumes that you are a beginner and you are ready to learn R.
+This material assumes that you are a beginner at web scraping and can conveniently use the tidyverse suite of packages.